 MSHN utilizes a 2-Year Strategic Plan, inclusive of the SUD Prevention, Treatment & Recovery provider system.
 The FY19-20 was approved by the MSHN board of directors in 2018.
 This plan focuses on the quadruple aim: Better Health, Better Care, Better Value, and Better Provider Systems and identifies current priorities for behavioral health services, including SUD within the region.
-MSHN is also charged with supported a Substance Use Disorder Strategic Plan for FY21-23 for Prevention, Treatment, and Recovery efforts for the region.
-Prevention efforts will be focused on reducing underage drinking, marijuana use, opioid prescription use, youth tobacco and nicotine use, and substance use in older adults.
-Treatment efforts will be focused on increasing accessibility of services (MAT, stimulant use treatment, WSS, jail-based services, and trauma-informed care), expanding penetration rates for adolescents, older adults and veterans/military families, and increasing cultural competence and reducing health disparities.
+The current strategic plan may be found here on the MSHN website.